The Bishop David Brown School purpose is to enable students to reach their full potential regardless of their starting point or background.

 - Track and monitor NEET figures to ensure CEIAG procedures are fit for purpose

 A career is a “course or progress through life, preparing for the next stage and advancing oneself”.
-Careers education, advice and guidance at BDB follows a whole school approach and is a key aspects of all students’ learning.
+Careers education, advice and guidance at BDB follows a whole school approach and is a key aspect of all students’ learning.
 It is our endeavour to support all students’ at all key stages in order to help them to develop into well rounded individuals in preparation for life beyond school.

 Student Entitlement